 It’s best to think ahead of time in regard to your bank statements.
 The more organised they appear to be, the more likely you are to get accepted.

-You will have to prove you have the funds in place for the deposit and also evidence this for anti-money laundering purposes.
-Try not to move monies around your various accounts too much as it will make evidencing the audit trail more difficult.
-Lenders like to see your savings building up so you’ll need to account for any large credits into your accounts.
+You will have to prove you are financially capable of paying for the deposit and also evidence this for the purpose of anti-money laundering.
+Try not to move money around your various accounts too much as it will make audit trailing difficult.
+Lenders like to see your savings building up so you’ll need to provide individual proof for any large deposits of money into your account.

-Quite often money for deposits has been gifted by family members.
-These funds need to be evidenced also and the “donor” will need to sign a letter.
-This is to confirm it’s a non-refundable gift, not a loan.
+Often we see that money for deposits has been gifted by a member of the fam.
+These funds also need to be evidenced, with the “donor” needing to sign a letter to confirm it’s purely a gift and not a loan to be paid back.